HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dx-extensions/index.md

 * `hclDxExtensions.contenthandlerPath`: Alternate path for the portal context root or the content handler servlet
 * `hclDxExtensions.themesPath`: The path in local where the themes can be loaded.
 * `hclDxExtensions.executablePath`: The path of dxclient executable.
 (Optional)
+* `hclDxExtensions.dxclientType`: The type of dxclient executable.
+(Required when the executable path is used.)

-# Features
+## Features

 1. A separate panel/badge in the Activity Bar.
 2. Use Explorer view to do the development changes (Create, Update or Delete of Files/Folders).

-## Theme View
+### Themes View

 1. Click on the DX badge > If there are no listed or available themes , there will be the **"Set Themes Path"** button which will open a select folder dialog box to set the path where all the themes will be loaded.

+    !!! note

-> 📒 **NOTE**: All first-level folders under `themesPath` are considered a theme.
+        All first-level folders under the given `themesPath` are considered a theme.

-3. General Features
+2. General Features

     1. **Pull New Theme**
         * This will provide the user selection from list of all themes in the connected DX server.
 The user may choose one to pull.
 It will trigger download of all files under the theme to a folder named with the chosen theme name under `themesPath`.
 If the theme name does not exist in local, a new folder will be created.
     2. **Refresh**
         * This will refresh the listed themes under the `themesPath`.

-4. For the features available for each listed theme -
+3. For the features available for each listed theme -

     1. **Pull Theme**
         * This will trigger DXClient Livesync Pull Theme using the chosen theme to download theme files to the folder named after it under `themesPath`.
     2. **Push Theme**
         * This will trigger DXClient Livesync Push Theme for this particular theme.
 It starts a watching process for the files under that folder and push the subsequent changes into the server.
     3. **Stop Pushing Theme**
         * This will terminate the watching process if there is one for this particular theme.

-# Limitations
+## Limitations

 1. The HCL DX Extensions is supported with non-English versions of VS Code, but is only available in English and is not translated.

-# Guidelines & Best Practices
+## Guidelines & Best Practices

 1. Recommend to use node version of DXClient tool for better performance of the extension.